-Our goal is to provide a quality Catholic education that will enable students to think for themselves, to make good critical decisions that are just and moral, to live with integrity, to care for others, to master necessary academic and technological skills, and to develop solid social and leadership abilities that will enable students to live meaningful lives as good citizens.
+Our goal is to provide a quality Catholic education that will enable students to think for themselves, to make good critical decisions that are just and moral, to live with integrity, to care for others, to master necessary academic and technological skills, and to develop solid social and leadership abilities that will enable students to lead meaningful lives as good citizens.

-Most importantly, St. Michael’s School is a place where students feel loved, safe, and challenged to live the Gospel by following their model, St. Michael the Archangel.
+Most importantly, St. Michael’s School is a place where students feel loved, safe and challenged to live the Gospel by following their model, St. Michael the Archangel.